daattali/daattali.github.io/testmd.md

 show-share: true
 ---

 For those who aren't familiar with the [`colourpicker`](https://github.com/daattali/colourpicker/) package, it provides a colour picker in R that can be used in Shiny, as well as other related tools.
+Today it's leaving behind its 0.x days and moving on to version 1.0!

-It has gone through a few major milestones since its inception.
+`colourpicker` has gone through a few major milestones since its inception.
 It began as merely a colour selector input in an unrelated package ([`shinyjs`](https://github.com/daattali/shinyjs/)), simply because I didn't think a colour picker input warrants its own package.
 After gaining a gadget and an RStudio addin, it graduated to become its own package.
 Earlier this year, [the Plot Helper tool](http://deanattali.com/blog/plot-colour-helper/) was added.
 And now `colourpicker` is taking its next big step - **an upgrade to version 1.0!**

 # Table of contents